Directed by Bert I. Gordon

 They're already quite aware of that, because they've already met the monster that spun it, for when they checked out the nearby caves to see if, just maybe, Mr. Flynn had holed up there for the night, they fell quickly into the monster's web and only barely escaped getting eaten.
 The strand of silk is their only proof, and Sheriff Cagle (Gene Roth) isn't really having it—I mean, a giant spider—but he's not so obstructionist he won't let Kingman bring along a rich mix of DDT.
 And a good thing he did: for as soon as they find the elder Flynn, now a grotesque mummy of a corpse drained of his precious bodily fluids as is a spider's wont, they find the spider.
 The DDT brings her (presumably her) down, and Kingman claims the body for science, housing it at his school.
-But she is not, as he assumed, dead, and soon enough proves that all Kingman's done is bring a giant spider into downtown River Falls where it can rampage.
-Cut off from the outside world by the spider's destructive flailings, they scramble to seal it back up into the hillside, and right when they accomplish their goal they realize, whoops, they've sealed Carol and Mike in, too, who, believing the caves were safe now, had innocently returned to try to retrieve Carol's last present from her dead dad, dropped during the initial confrontation.
+But she is not, as he assumed, dead, and soon enough proves that all Kingman's done is bring a giant spider into downtown River Falls where she can rampage.
+Cut off from the outside world by the spider's destructive flailings, they scramble to seal her back up into the hillside, and right when they accomplish their goal they realize, whoops, they've sealed Carol and Mike in, too, who, believing the caves were safe now, had innocently returned to try to retrieve Carol's last present from her dead dad, dropped during the initial confrontation.

-There's not much wrong with this screenplay, jointly credited to Laszlo Gorog and Gordon's own frequent writer, George Worthing Yates; the big thing is how utterly desperate Gorog and Yates are to keep things from spilling out much beyond the city limits of River Falls, so—having shot themselves in the foot with a story that's already surrendered the reliable old "doubting authorities" device well before the third reel—they instead indulge in some silly cheats, notably that Kingman spends the second act safekeeping a giant spider's presumed corpse in his high school gymnasium on behalf of a far-off "university" which the screenplay asserts might not actually be interested in studying a giant mutant spider.
+There's not much wrong with this screenplay, jointly credited to Laszlo Gorog and Gordon's own frequent writer, George Worthing Yates; the big thing is how utterly desperate Gorog and Yates are to keep things from spilling out much beyond the city limits of River Falls, so—having shot themselves in the foot with a story that's already surrendered the reliable old "doubting authorities" device well before the fourth reel—they instead indulge in some silly cheats, notably that Kingman spends the second act safekeeping a giant spider's presumed corpse in his high school gymnasium on behalf of a far-off "university" which the screenplay asserts might not actually be interested in studying a giant mutant spider.
 (I'm not sure they bother notifying any governmental body at all.)
 There's also the occasional screenplay beat which Gordon simply mishandles as a director, most obnoxiously in a phone conversation between Mike and Carol's friend Joe (Troy Patterson) and Mike's father (Hal Torey) where it appears that Patterson has never quite decided for his character whether he knows who's on the other end of the line with him at the sheriff's office, which is important since the subject of their conversation is "your son never returned my automobile after the spider crisis, and I haven't seen him since."
 But I don't know—maybe I like that the teen's chief concern might actually be his car.
 (Spoiler: the car is fine.)
 Well, Patterson is merely bumbling, but Gordon repertory player June Jocelyn, as Carol's mom, feels like nobody told her her husband is dead, though it is the subject of several lines of her dialogue.

 But that screenplay allows Gordon to get up to some cool stuff.
-There is the matter of the caves, a beneficiary of a deal made with the Parks Department that I expect resulted in a little bit of footage of the world-famous Carlsbad Caverns, though it might as well have been a deal with the caverns' postcard manufacturer, since that's what we mostly wind up with, Gordon and his wife Flora going wild with their contact-printing compositing techniques to paste strikingly elaborate still photo dioramas of the beautiful caverns for Carol and Mike to wander around in; if it's definitively more "charming" than "good" that doesn't mean it's not kind of good, and it's hellaciously charming.
+There is the matter of the caves, a beneficiary of a deal made with the Parks Department that I expect resulted in a little bit of footage of the world-famous Carlsbad Caverns, though it might as well have been a deal with the caverns' postcard manufacturer, since that's what we mostly wind up with, Gordon and his wife Flora going wild with their contact-printing compositing techniques to paste together strikingly elaborate still photo dioramas of the beautiful caverns for Carol and Mike to wander around in; if it's definitively more "charming" than "good" that doesn't mean it's not kind of good, and it's hellaciously charming.
 (It is, if nothing else, rather well-integrated into the soundstage sequences where Mike and Carol bump into creepy skeletons and last messages from lost prospectors, Gordon's cinematographer Jack Marta striking upon a high-contrast "light for dark" aesthetic that's eventually "explained" with bioluminescent cave algae, but overall looks nice: in one shot of the kids caught in the web it offers the frightening sensation of hanging over a glowing hellish abyss.
 That sensation is lost rapidly—beneath the web is a drop of, like, three feet, into some pebbles, and from any other angle the web looks like what it is, ropes—but it's a horrific image while it lasts.)

 There is likewise the classic "awakening the spider" scene, which is simply perfect camp, Joe and a bunch of other teens talking their way past the janitor (Hank Patterson) into the forbidden gym not even to gawk, but so their cool combo can rehearse their tunes; the spider essentially goes on her rampage because rock music made her grouchy.
 (Troy Patterson's awkward glance over his shoulder after he instructs the band to "play loud enough to wake the dead" is pretty fun, and the bass player getting so lost in his groove he doesn't immediately notice the giant spider is just one of those iconic moments.)
 Structurally, anyway, Gorog and Yates are clever about shifting protagonistic duties across their three principals, Carol, Mike, and Mr. Kingman, and while the latter obviously winds up with the most plot-essential material, the teen-ness of Earth vs. the Spider is bone-deep.
 Not so much visually, what with its average cast age of 30 (Kenney is at least adorably short), but I don't think there's anything I love here more than Persson's hyper-teenaged performance as Mike, which fascinates me.
 Persson is not, actually, a nobody, though his fame is almost entirely down to being the first Mr. Shirley Knight and his successful career as a Broadway producer.
 For our more limited purposes here, I almost want to say he's bad, but in ways that somehow describe a more interesting character and serve the movie better than being merely conventionally good.